apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

 ## Dependencies

-In order to setup the MySQL Extract Node, the following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.
+In order to setup the MySQL Extract Node, the following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with Sort Connectors JAR bundles.

 ### Maven dependency